 Storage and Ledger Sublayer

 All enterprise Ethereum solutions offer data storage services for operating the public Ethereum client.
-However, you may get the option for additional storage mainly for off chain computations.
+However, you may get the option for additional storage, mainly for off-chain computations.

 If any Ethereum solution supports multiple networks, it offers data storage for private transactions within the multiple networks.
 Furthermore, any smart contract that is operating on the private network needs to have access to other private state contracts.
-However, you definitely would need to a participator of that contract.
+However, you definitely would need to a participator in that contract.